jaredquinn/scoreboard-engine/README.md

 These quickstart instructions are for getting up and running quickly using the precompiled binary version of the latest release.

+**Refer to the README file in each directory for instructions on how to build from source**

 ## Engine